ICJIA/icjia-gata-next-2020/src/markdown/funding/2020-cls-voca.md

 ## Technical Assistance Session

-Technical assistance recordings providing additional information regarding this funding opportunity will be available for viewing beginning at **1:30 p.m. on March 20, 2020**.
+Technical assistance providing additional information regarding this funding opportunity will be available in a [PowerPoint](CivilLegalServicesWebinar.zip).

 ## View The Required Technical Assistance Webinar Recording (Required)